-The automatic conversion process is very good, but there may be differences.
+The automatic conversion process is excellent, but there may be differences.
 See the Differences section at the end of this article for details.

 You must thoroughly inspect the resulting boards and possibly make tweaks.
 It is important that you perform your full QA (quality assurance) process on converted boards, particularly before placing a large production order.

 Copper Connection is more flexible and includes more features than ExpressPCB.
 So, you may want to take the opportunity to make improvements to the boards:

 ExpressPCB file (left) converted to Copper Connection (right) and then improved with symbol and font changes

 Printing an ExpressPCB file for etching at home is much easier in Copper Connection, as it performs the necessary flipping and color conversion automatically.
 In Copper Connection, choose Print from the File menu and select the choice that is right for you.

 If the first four choices aren't what you need, you can set the output manually.
 Return to the editor to customize the layer colors / visibility, grid, zoom level, and board orientation (Turn Board Over).
 Then, choose Print from the File menu and choose "As Displayed".

 The features described so far are available in the Home Edition, which is free of charge.
 The ability to export and to save as text format are purchased features.
 See Buy for complete details.